MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 - On the edge, use priority queues for sending different streams of data in the order that is required.
 Although messages will be sent in order of priority to the IoT Hub, this doesn't impact receiving the messages from the IoT Hub as they're still journaled on the IoT Hub based on receipt order.

-- In the cloud, use different consumer groups on Event Hubs to separate out different streams of data, for Alarms can be handled and scaled differently from a Telemetry.
+- In the cloud, use different consumer groups on Event Hubs to separate out different streams of data, you can handle and scale alarms differently from telemetry.

 - In the cloud, use IoT Hub routes to separate out different streams of data, with filtering and separate endpoints.
 IoT Hub message routing will add some latency.